The glands in dogs

 Dogs with full or inflamed glands suffer from irritation, itching and sometimes pain.
 Therefore, they bite or lick a lot near the glands, or rub the ground with his buttocks.
 In severe cases, the irritation can spread throughout the body.
 Also, the dog can start to smell.
 In a short-haired dog, there is already some swelling under the tail.
 Dogs that suffer from fleas or tapeworms can have the same kind of complaints.
 So at least make sure you have a good defrosting and deworming agent.

-It can vary per dog to what extent they suffer from glands.
+It can vary per dog to what extent they suffer from gland problems.
 One dog never suffers from it, while in another dog the problem comes back continuously.
 One of the causes of overfilled anal glands is too weak stools.
 If the stool is too thin, the sacs cannot be completely emptied during defecation.
 If the sacs tear, the contents end up in the surrounding tissue.
 This causes a bump under the anus, also called an gland inflammation.
 It can happen that this bump pops open and blood and pus comes out.

 Treatment of full or inflamed anal glands